tg-sec/CTF-Writeup/NahamCon_CTF_2020/writeup.md

 Step 2:

-    Just add .png and file will get open
+    Just add .png and file will get open.
 ![nahamcon](/resource/NahamCon/pan3.png)

 #### Flag : flag{wham_bam_thank_you_for_the_flag_maam}